jonataslaw/getx/README.md

   //     Form userInputForm
   ///////////////////////////////////
 ```
-If you prefer the traditional snackbar, or want to customize it from scratch, including adding just one line (Get.snackbar makes use of a mandatory title and message), you can use GetBar ().
-Show () which provides the RAW API on which Get.snackbar was built.
+If you prefer the traditional snackbar, or want to customize it from scratch, including adding just one line (Get.snackbar makes use of a mandatory title and message), you can use
+`GetBar().show();` which provides the RAW API on which Get.snackbar was built.

 ### Dialogs